 Please note that this £150 fee is for one attempt at the test.

 If the applicant does not pass the test, the fee will once again have to be paid to retake the test.

 “Can I take a higher level test than what is required?”

-To save money, if the applicant can pass a higher-level test, it would absolutely be recommended to do so.
+To save money, if the applicant can pass a higher-level test (up to B1 level), it would be recommended to do so.

-Even though an applicant who is applying for their first partner visa is only required to sit a test at A1 level, they can choose to sit an A2 test and re-use this same English language test certificate when they submit the spouse visa application (via a FLR(M) visa application).
+Even though an applicant who is applying for their first partner visa is only required to sit a test at A1 level, they can choose to sit an A2 test and re-use this same English language test certificate when they submit the spouse visa application (via an FLR(M) visa extension).

-An applicant who is either applying for their first partner visa or are extending their spouse visa can also sit a B1 level test as this will be able to be re-used for the Indefinite Leave to Remain application (which is generally made after two spouse visas).
+An applicant who is either applying for their first partner visa or is extending their spouse visa can also sit a B1 level test.
+This test will normally be able to be re-used for the extension as well as the Indefinite Leave to Remain application (which is generally made after two spouse visas).

-Whatever test you take, please make sure that the test is on the List of Home Office Approved Secure English language tests (SELT) in 2021.
+Regardless of the test that you take, please make sure that the test is on the List of Home Office Approved Secure English language tests (SELT) in 2023.